Meet our Mediation Team

 Ms. Peña is a graduate of Pepperdine University School of Law and holds master's degrees from Loma Linda University and Fielding University in education administration and Organizational Management and Development.
 She is also a graduate of Fielding University's Evidence Based Coaching Certificate program.
 In addition to her 20 years of experience as an attorney, Ms. Peña has worked in higher education administration as a board member, administration and teacher, and has extensive experience coaching executives and management on work-related issues and conflict coaching.
 She is a member of the California Bar Association, the International Coaching Federation and has served on numerous boards in her community.
 She is a sought after speaker and trainer.
 Ms. Peña enjoys photography, art, Spanish and French literature, travel, snorkeling, music, team sports, writing poetry and short stories as well as spending time with family and friends.

-Patti Cotton Pettis, MAOD, Executive and Conflict Coach, Certified Mediator, and Consultant
+Patti Cotton Pettis, MAOD, Executive, Conflict Coach and Consultant

 Cotton Pettis is a professional and certified executive coach and organizational development consultant.
 She specializes in leadership development and change management; and coaching for conflict, increased self-confidence, personal effectiveness and authenticity, and communication and negotiating skills.